logbuddy/infrastructure-bootstrap/README.md

 Then, create API credentials for each AWS Account root user and put these into file `terraform/accounts/terraform.tfvars`, using `terraform/accounts/terraform.tfvars.dist` as a template.

+Next, switch to `terraform/accounts` and run `terraform init` and then `terraform apply` there.

+This creates IAM user "AccountManager" in account "herodot-org-iam" - use its API credentials to fully set up the herodot-org-iam account via `terraform/account-org-iam`.

+This in turn will set up all personal IAM users in herodot-org-iam, which are then able to assume the AccountManager role in all other accounts (use bin/assume-role.sh for this when working on the command line), and are therefore best suited for any further AWS work from then on.

+Once bootstrapping is done, make sure to remove all Access Key ID / Secret Access Key pairs for all Root Users of all AWS accounts!

 ### What this project does